 Family Injection Mould

-Family injection mold is a multi-cavity mould where the two or more cavities are designed to produce identical parts that can be used together to form a complete product.
+A family injection mold is a multi-cavity mould where two or more cavities are designed to produce identical parts that can be used together to form a complete product.

 Family injection molding is often used for products that require multiple parts to be assembled, such as cars or electronic equipment.
 By using family injection molds, it is possible to produce all the necessary parts in a single manufacturing process, rather than having to assemble them from individual components.
 This can save time and money during the production process.